DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

         As expected, location continues to be the number 1 need for users and the first choice was selected.

-        “I can’t travel far with kids at the moment”
+        “I cannot travel far with kids at the moment”

         “Wanted to do Physics with Maths, but closest was Sheffield, which was too far to travel”
     - text: Teacher training courses